Backup #

 Change your database setup:

-- if you like to change database type (e.g. from MySQL to PostgreSQL), edit
+- to change the database type (e.g. from MySQL to PostgreSQL), edit

-accordingly. - if you upgrade to a major PostgreSQL version, after a PostgreSQL backup, you may delete the old instance and start a new instance (remove the PostgreSQL volume if using Docker).
+./data/config.phpaccordingly. - to upgrade to a major PostgreSQL version, after a PostgreSQL backup, delete the old instance and start a new one (remove the PostgreSQL volume if using Docker).

-Restore all the user databases from the SQLite files:
+Restore all user databases from the SQLite files:

 ./cli/db-restore.php --delete-backup --force-overwrite

-See also our Docker documentation to migrate database.
+See also our Docker documentation for migrating the database.

 mysqldump --skip-comments --disable-keys --user=<db_user> --password --host <db_host> --result-file=freshrss.dump.sql --databases <freshrss_db>